-Audit fees in 2023 and 2022 consisted of professional services rendered in connection with the audit of our annual consolidated financial statements and the review of our interim quarterly condensed consolidated financial statements.
-Additionally, audit fees included assurance and associated services related to equity offerings, as well as various consultation matters.
-Audit fees in 2023 also included \$515 thousand in fees for statutory audits and \$500 thousand incremental annual audit fees as a result of the Finaro acquisition.
+Audit fees in 2024 and 2023 consisted of professional services rendered in connection with the audit of our annual consolidated financial statements and the review of our interim quarterly condensed consolidated financial statements.
+Additionally, audit fees included assurance and associated services related to debt and equity offerings, as well as various consultation matters.
+Audit fees in 2024 also included \$515,000 in fees for statutory audits and \$350,000 incremental annual audit fees as a result of the Finaro, Revel and Vectron acquisitions.
+Audit fees in 2023 also included \$515,000 in fees for statutory audits and \$500,000 incremental annual audit fees as a result of the Finaro acquisition.